Shafer Canyon Road is a thrilling (scary) off road experience in UT

 How long is the Shafer Trail?

-Located on the border between Grand and San Juan counties on the southeastern portion of Utah, the road is mostly unpaved.
-It’s 31.06km (19.3 miles) long, running from Island in the Sky Road to UT-279.
-This drive can be done in either direction.
-The trail was originally built by uranium miners to transport ore extracted from the Triassic Chinle Formation during the middle part of the twentieth century.
-The mining road followed the path of a large natural rockfall that buried part of the typically cliffforming Wingate Sandstone.
+The trail was originally constructed by uranium miners to transport ore extracted from the Triassic Chinle Formation during the middle part of the twentieth century.
+The mining road followed the path of a large natural rockfall that buried part of the typically cliff-forming Wingate Sandstone.
 In parts, the road is blasted out of the famous Navajo Sandstone of southern Utah.

-How hard is Shafer Trail?
+How challenging is the Shafer Trail?

 Is Shafer Trail in UT open?